jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 It also allows the developers to have more interesting conversations during the review instead of few drawn by the checklist and other bureaucracies.

-# Build smart stuff with simple tools
+## Build smart stuff with simple tools

 AST brings the most primitive stage of compilers into scene.
-Tagging word/token by token, it simply structures code into tree format.
+Tagging word by word or token by token, it simply structures code into tree format.

 You really don't need advanced tools to build smart stuff.
 You can build most of it with simple tools.